PhonePe concludes $700 mn fundraise round; Tencent, Tiger Global new stakeholders

 Online payments app PhonePe has raised $350 million from new and existing investors as part of the $700 million round it announced in December last year.

 This marks the first fundraise for the Bengaluru-based firm in 2021.
-Walmart-led fresh tranche with $281.5 million, whereas Tencent pumped in $50 million, and Tiger Global put in $16.5 million, PhonePe's regulatory filings in Singapore reveal, Entrackr reported.
+Walmart led fresh tranche with $281.5 million, whereas Tencent pumped in $50 million, and Tiger Global put in $16.5 million, PhonePe's regulatory filings in Singapore reveal, Entrackr reported.

 Also Read: Paytm, PhonePe, Google Pay, other mobile wallets to be interoperable from April 2022